 The same differential treatment of stocks with precautionary advice compared to stocks with MSY-based advice is apparent when looking at the average percentage difference between the agreed TACs and the advice (see Figure 11): the average TAC excess above precautionary scientific advice is high throughout most of the time series, ranging from 50% to 83% up until 2020, albeit with a declining trend since 2017 and a more distinctive drop to 22% in 2021.
-However, 2022 represents a backwards step again, with an increase to 27%, before dropping again to 18% for 2023, the lowest value in the time series.
+However, 2022 represents a backwards step again, with an increase to 27%, before dropping again to 18% for 2023 and below zero for the first time in 2024 at -4%, the lowest value in the time series.